petergns/awsCatalog/README.md

 ```
 Create SSH Key Pairs
 ------
+This section of the readme is not complete yet due to difficulties in logging in with keypairs remotely.

 **SSH Note:** You can generate new keys, but it is best keeping track of them.
 Once you have created your SSH Key Pair, you can select and copy to a text editor such as sublime text or notepad++ for later use.
 Lighsail instances through the browser have a paste window, that you can paste from.

 1. Login as user grader: `sudo su - grader`